alexfernandez/alexfernandez.github.io/2021/understanding-entropy.md

 ![At 25 seconds we have 26.7 KB.](pics/understanding-entropy-diffusion4.png "A nebulous cloud of dots")

-Images are stored using the lossless format PNG, but this does not mean that it is an accurate measurement of the information!
+Images are stored using the lossless format PNG, which is not really an accurate measurement of the information content!
-PNG is notoriously poor at encoding random images.
+In fact PNG is notoriously poor at encoding random images.
 If we use the WebP format the sizes are 3.1, 6.0, 8.9 and 11.2 KB.
 Any file format will be an upper limit on the real content of information, since someone can come with an even better compression at any time.